Ankushk-01/Java-course/Collections/README.md

 TreeSet : sort the value do some sorting in background so it is slow in terms of HashSet

 If we want to use synchronized Map then we can use `HashTable` it provide the synchronization by default

+We can use the `Collections` class to do the additional functionality on the Collection interface.
+[Comparator.java](./ComparatorFile.java).